IVI-M/R-Ottawa/install.md

 ## On your home computer

 Google: RStudio download
-Note: You can install it on Windows and Linux, but you cannot install it on Chromebook.
-Nevertherless, if all you have is chromebook, don't get discouraged, you can still program in R - on https://rstudio.cloud !
+Note: You can install it on Windows, Mac and Linux, but you cannot install it on Chromebook.
+Nevertherless, if all you have is Chromebook, don't get discouraged, you can still program in R - on https://rstudio.cloud !

 ## For CBSA employees